 Do vegans eat butter?
 What about margarine?

-Ingredients vary widely from brand to brand, too.
-While margarine isn't dairy-based like butter is, some contain trace amounts of animal products.
-Others don't.
+Ingredients vary widely from brand to brand.
+While margarine isn't dairy-based like butter, some contain trace amounts of animal products, while others don't.

-Luckily, getting a dairy-free version of that creamy taste you love has never been easier.
-This guide will introduce you to all the plant options and give you everything you need to know.
+Luckily, getting a dairy-free version of that creamy taste you love is easier than ever.
+This guide will introduce you to the world of plant-based, vegan butter.

-First, I'll talk to a dietitian about butter nutrition.
-Then we'll talk briefly about palm oil and why it matters.
-Next, we'll go shopping.
-I'll tell you the brands to look for at the store.
+First, we'll talk to a dietitian about butter nutrition.
+Next, we'll talk about palm oil and what you should know.
+Then, we'll go shopping.
+I'll tell you the brands to look for in the store.
 Finally, we'll head into the kitchen with plenty of vegan recipes to inspire you.

 1. Is vegan butter healthy?

 Are there health benefits to vegan butter?
-Is it healthier than the dairy version?
-Does it belong in a healthy vegan diet?
 I talked to an expert in vegan nutrition for answers.

 Nutrition advice from an expert